 The act of hiding knowledge leads to what the researchers describe as “the distrust loop.”
 In this cycle, employees who intentionally hide information lose the trust of their peers.
 In order to impart a sense of justice, the effected peers will then withhold information from the knowledge hiders.
 This, in turn, affects the knowledge hider’s ability to collaborate effectively and generate creative ideas.

-The researchers felt it was important that the organizational environment be factored into the equation, and examined two types– the mastery climate and the performance climate.
+The researchers (Cerne, Nerstad, Dysvik, & Skerlavaj, 2013) said it was important that the organizational environment be factored into the equation, and examined two types– the mastery climate and the performance climate.
 A mastery climate is one in which cooperation, employee development, and mastery of skills are encouraged.
-A performance climate is based on an employee’s ability to outperform colleagues and receive recognition/rewards relative to that of their peers.
+A performance climate is based on an employee’s ability to outperform colleagues and receive recognition and rewards relative to that of their peers.

 The researchers conducted two studies to test their hypotheses.
 The first consisted of 240 employees and 34 supervisors.
 Employees were measured on their creativity, how they perceived the organizational climate, and if they considered themselves knowledge hiders.
 The supervisors were then asked to provide their perception of the creativity of their employees.

 The second study consisted of 132 undergraduate students, who were asked to complete a business scenario in which students were places in three groups.
-The scenarios consisted of conditions that measured of the mastery climate, performance climate or no climate.
+The scenarios consisted of conditions that measured whether there was a mastery climate, performance climate, or no climate.
 Some students were also randomly selected to be knowledge hiders.

 RESULTS OF THE STUDY